cubefs/cubefs/README.md

-# ChubaoFS
+# ChuBaoFS

 ## Overview

-ChubaoFS is a unified distributed filesystem for small files and large files.
+The ChuBao Filesystem (CBFS) is a unified distributed filesystem for small files and large files.

 * key-file data model, i.e., namespaceless, or hierachical namespace